Ria Bond: Political career

 When Peters won the Northland by-election on 28 March 2015 and became an electorate MP, Bond was next in line and became a list MP for her party.
 Bond was sworn in on 28 April 2015.
 On 6 May 2015, Bond became a member of the Commerce Select Committee.

-She left Parliament after the 2017 election, as New Zealand First did not receive enough votes for her to make it back into Parliament; she then returned to Southland.
+She left Parliament after the 2017 New Zealand general election, as New Zealand First did not receive enough votes for her to make it back into Parliament; she then returned to Southland.

 On 15 April 2019, Bond announced her candidacy for the 2019 Invercargill mayoral election.
 However her registration 15 minutes before the deadline was rejected because the correct address of one of her nominators was not on the electoral roll.
 On 22 July 2022, she announced her candidacy for the 2022 Invercargill mayoral election.
 She was unsuccessful in the mayoral election but did win a seat on the city council.

+Bond is running for the Invercargill mayoralty again, as well as to retain her seat as a councillor, in the 2025 local elections.